-There are two ways to complete the open burn permit application:
+There are three ways to complete the open burn permit application:

-An applicant can call the DAQ at 801-536-4000 and complete the open burn permit application process over the phone.
+- Phone – An applicant can call the DAQ at (801) 536-4000 and complete the open burn permit application process over the phone.
 A DAQ inspector will ask the applicant for the required information and complete the application in just a few minutes.